rladies/awesome-rladies-blogs/CONTRIBUTING.md

 ### Approach 2: Create a new file

-In GitHub choose to create a new file (you could also prepare the file in your own text editor and upload if you like).
+In GitHub, navigate to the [blogs/](blogs/) folder, and choose to create a new file (you could also prepare the file in your own text editor and upload if you like).

 ![Create a new file](images/contrib_newfile.png)

-You can then paste the below content in and start adapting:
+You can then copy and paste the below content in and start adapting:

-You may also copy the below to start:

 ```json
 {